Cainta: Transportation

-The main road of Cainta is Ortigas Avenue Extension, a heavily congested corridor that passes through the business district of Ortigas Center and leads to Mandaluyong and San Juan in the west and the town of Taytay and Antipolo in the east.
-The other major road is Felix Avenue which runs across Ortigas Avenue Extension and connects the town to Marikina to the north.
-Passing through Cainta Junction, it becomes A. Bonifacio Avenue, a part of Manila East Road, and connects the town further into Taytay.
+The main road of Cainta is Ortigas Avenue Extension (R-5 Road), a heavily congested corridor that passes through the business district of Ortigas Center and leads to Mandaluyong and San Juan in the west and the town of Taytay and Antipolo in the east.
+The other major road is Felix Avenue (future service road segment of C-6 northbound expansion) which runs across Ortigas Avenue Extension and connects the town to Marikina to the north.
+Passing through Cainta Junction, it becomes A. Bonifacio Avenue, a part of Manila East Road (R-5), which also connects the town further into Taytay.

-Public transportation is abundant, as jeepneys and UV Express from surrounding cities in the west like Pasig, Mandaluyong and Quezon City, pass through the town going to other Rizal towns such as Antipolo, Taytay, to as far as Tanay.
+Public transportation is abundant, as jeepneys and UV Express from surrounding cities in the west like Pasig, Mandaluyong, and Quezon City, pass through the town going to other Rizal towns such as Antipolo, Taytay, to as far as Tanay.

-Buses are also traversing almost the same routes as jeepneys, with a premium point-to-point bus service introduced in 2019, linking Cainta to Makati CBD.
+Buses are also traversing almost the same routes as jeepneys, with a premium point-to-point bus service introduced in 2019, linking Cainta (Sierra Valley) to Makati CBD (Greenbelt - Ayala).

-The extended Manila Line 2 includes a train station at the northern tip of the town called Emerald station is set to open in the last quarter of 2020.
+The extended Light Rail Transit Line 2 (LRT-2) includes a train station at the northern tip of the town called Marikina—Pasig Station is set to open in the last quarter of 2020.
 This is located beside Santa Lucia East Grand Mall and connects to the second floor of Robinsons Metro East in Barangay San Isidro.
-Emerald station formerly opened on July 5, 2021.
+Marikina—Pasig station opened on July 5, 2021, along Marcos Highway also known as Marikina - Infanta Highway (R-6 Road).

-The newly approved Manila Line 4 is also set to start construction in 2021.
-This includes 2 train stations to be built at Cainta Junction and St. Joseph Village.